danpoynor/react-gallery-app/README.md

 - Improve initial view to look more like a home page or landing page.
 - Perhaps show random or new photos on initial page load.
-- Show list of search terms so users can see what they can search for and click on them to see the results again.
+- Show list of terms user has searched for so they can see what they previously searched for and possible click on to see the results again.
 - Allow 'text' searches instead of just 'tag' searches.
 - Add 'mostly-' so some color tags to get potentially better results.
-- Check into why using API doesn't show same results as searching on the actual site flickr.com.
+- Check into why querying the API doesn't show same results as searching on the actual site [flickr.com](https://flickr.com).
-- Expire sessionStorage in case browser isn't closed for hours so new photo results are shown.
+- Expire `sessionStorage` in case browser isn't closed for hours so new photo results are shown.
-- Allow combining search criteria, such as being able to select both 'fat cats' and 'orange'.
+- Allow combining search criteria, such as selecting both 'fat cats' and 'orange'.
 - Add a search hint to the `<SearchForm>` noting case-insensitivity, what's being searched, and use of minus sign (-) to exclude words perhaps.
 - Add [pace.js](https://codebyzach.github.io/pace/) to show progress bar or loading spinner while waiting for photos to download.
 Add to [public folder](https://create-react-app.dev/docs/using-the-public-folder#when-to-use-the-public-folder)
 - Create end-to-end tests: Use a framework like Cypress, Playwright (or Selenium?) or a library like Puppeteer, so I can navigate between multiple routes and assert on side effects not just in the browser, but potentially on the backend as well.
 - Show loading animation while images download.
+- Do a11y testing.
+- Do performance testing.

 ---